pockerman/qubit-notes/README.md

 ## How to

-- <a href="how_to/2025-12-30-connect-raspberrypi-connect.md">RaspeberryPi Series | Connect to RaspberryPi Using Raspberry Pi ConnectI</a>
+- <a href="how_to/2025-12-30-connect-raspberrypi-connect.md">qubit-note: RaspeberryPi Series | Connect to RaspberryPi Using Raspberry Pi ConnectI</a>
 - <a href="how_to/2025-12-29-create-middleware-fastapi.md">qubit-note: FastAPI Series | Create a Middleware for FastAPI</a>
 - <a href="how_to/2025-12-27-mcp-elicitation-1.md">qubit-note: AI Series | MCP Elicitation</a>
 - <a href="how_to/2025-12-26-mcp-sampling.md">qubit-note: AI Series | MCP Sampling</a>